 If you’re interested in the intersection of sexuality and technology, you’ll enjoy Sex and Social Media.
 There’s a lot of information in its 170 pages, yet it’s an accessible and engaging read.
 The case studies and quotes from research participants are particularly interesting.

 It’s notoriously hard to get approval and funding for sexuality based research, so it’s vital we support academics and writers who are out there doing this work.

-Get your copy for £16.99 directly from the publisher, or ask your local independent bookstore to get it for you.
+Ask your local independent bookstore to get it for you.